-Children's National's experienced hematologists treat more than 200 patients with forms of Hemophilia annually in the Comprehensive Hemostasis and Thrombosis Center.
+Children's National's experienced hematologists treat more than 200 patients with forms of hemophilia annually in the Comprehensive Hemostasis and Thrombosis Center.

 The Patient and Family Support Program provides comprehensive mental health and psychosocial services and helpful resources for all patients treated in the Center for Cancer and Blood Disorders, as well as patients, parents and siblings.

 Key points about hemophilia in children

 - Hemophilia is an inherited bleeding disorder.
 It causes an affected child to have low levels of blood clotting factors.

 - The most common symptom of hemophilia is increased, uncontrollable bleeding.

 - Giving factor VIII or IX can allow a child with hemophilia to lead a near normal lifestyle.